mjordan/islandora_bagger/README.md

 # Used by the 'AddFedoraTurtle' plugin.
 fedora_base_url: 'http://localhost:8080/fcrepo/rest/'

 # Used by the 'AddMedia' plugin.
-Use an emply list (e.g., []) to include all media.
-# These are the Drupal taxomony term IDs from the "Islandora Media Use" vocabulary.
+These are the Drupal taxomony term IDs
+# from the "Islandora Media Use" vocabulary.
+Use an emply list (e.g., [])
+# to include all media.
 drupal_media_tags: ['/taxonomy/term/15']
 ```